-Dennis Kelleher, President and CEO of consumer advocacy group Better Markets, said the lack of accountability for executives continues a trend whereby banks are uniquely able to essentially pay to bypass criminal charges.
-While prosecutors said they charged more than two dozen individuals, including two bank insiders who accepted bribes, Kelleher says the fact that none of the bank's supervisors or executives were named in today's actions is a big failure.
+Dennis Kelleher, president and CEO of consumer advocacy group Better Markets, said the lack of accountability for executives continues a trend whereby banks are uniquely able to essentially pay to bypass criminal charges.
+While prosecutors said they charged more than two dozen individuals, including two bank insiders who accepted bribes, Kelleher said the fact that none of the bank's supervisors or executives were named

 "The illegal conduct at TD Bank happened because bank executives and supervisors failed repeatedly and year after year for more than ten years," he said.
 "Handcuffing minnows while letting the whales go free is not justice and will not deter those who have the power at banks to ensure that they are following the law."